Dr. Rabab Kreidieh

 You can download my CV here.

 disabilities to the real world.
 This is achieved by analyzing a person's

-EEG signal to detect whether or not it contains an
+EEG signal to detect whether or not it contains an activity relating to

-speed-up MR acquisition times.
+times.
 Our research is driven by recent advances in Compressed Sensing.

 We intend to speed-up data acquisition times, by collecting less data

 (than required by traditional MRI techniques) and reconstructing the

 image by using smart Compressed Sensing algorithms.
-In
+In particular we

 o Single slice MR imaging from single and multiple K-space scans.

 based techniques for parallel MRI.